Aju100/Aju100/README.md

 💬 Ask me about: Python, CloudNative technologies, Django, React, Web security

-- 🌱 I’m currently learning Django and React
+- 🌱 I’m currently learning Django and React with devOps practises and specializing in AWS cloud platform.
 - 👯 I’m looking to collaborate on opensource projects

 📫 How to reach me: https://www.linkedin.com/in/aju-tamang/